-We want our model to produce both \ref{eq_gravityF1} as the desired (gravity-like) conditional expectation for link weights and \ref{eq:fermiG} as a realistic expected topology.
+We want our model to produce both Eq.~\eqref{eq_gravityF1} as the desired (gravity-like) conditional expectation for link weights and Eq.~\eqref{eq:fermiG} as a realistic expected topology.
 To do so, we introduce the full probability $P(\mathbf{W})$ that the model produces a weighted network specified by the $N\times N$ matrix $\mathbf{W}$ with entries $(w_{ij})$.
-Without loss of generality, we assume that $w_{ij}$ is a non-negative integer number (allowing for non-negative real numbers is straightforward, upon taking the limit of a vanishing unit of weight, as we briefly discuss later).
-The probability $P(\mathbf{W})$ is the key quantity that fully specifies the model and determines both the topology and the link weights of the ITN.
-From $P(\mathbf{W})$, we can define the dyadic (marginal) probability $q_{ij}(w)$ that $w_{ij}$ takes the particular value $w$.
-Note that the event $w=0$ indicates the absence of a trade link and is included as a possible outcome in $q_{ij}(w)$.
-The normalization condition is therefore $\sum_{w\ge 0}q_{ij}(w)=1$ for all $i,j$.
+We are free to choose whether $w_{ij}$ takes non-negative integer values (in which case $P(\mathbf{W})$ is a multivariate Probability Mass Function, or PMF) or non-negative real values (in which case $P(\mathbf{W})$ is a multivariate Probability Density Function, or PDF).
+The distribution $P(\mathbf{W})$ is the key quantity that fully specifies the model and determines both the topology and the link weights of the ITN.
+From $P(\mathbf{W})$, focusing on a single pair $i,j$ of nodes and integrating out all other pairs, we can define the dyadic distribution $q_{ij}(w)$ indicating the probability (mass or density) that $w_{ij}$ takes the particular value $w$.
+Note that the event $w_{ij}>0$ indicates the presence of a trade link (i.e. $a_{ij}=1$).
+By contrast, the event $w_{ij}=0$ indicates the absence of a trade link (i.e. $a_{ij}=0$) but is also included as a possible outcome in $q_{ij}(w)$.
+The normalization condition is therefore $\sum_{w\ge 0}q_{ij}(w)=1$ (for integer weights) or $\int_{w\ge 0} dw~q_{ij}(w)=1$ (for continuous weights, in which case we anticipate that $q_{ij}(w)$ will have a delta-like point mass at $w=0$) for all $i,j$.
 Note that we are \emph{not} assuming independence of the trade volumes $w_{ij}$ and $w_{kl}$ between two distinct country pairs, or equivalently the factorization of $P(\mathbf{W})$ into the product $\prod_{i,j}q_{ij}(w_{ij})$ of dyadic probabilities.
 However, we will later find that the desired model has precisely this independence property.
-Importantly, unlike the traditional GM, in our approach dyadic independence is a consequence and not a postulate.
+Importantly, unlike in the traditional GM, in our approach dyadic independence is a consequence and not a postulate.

-We now look for the form of $q_{ij}(w)$ that enforces both \ref{eq_gravityF1} and \ref{eq:fermiG}.
+We now look for the form of $q_{ij}(w)$ that enforces both Eqs.~\eqref{eq_gravityF1} and~\eqref{eq:fermiG}.
 Let us consider the latter first.
 In terms of $q_{ij}(w)$, the probability $p_{ij}$ that $i$ and $j$ are connected (irrespective of the volume of trade) is given by the complement of the probability $q_{ij}(0)$ that they are not connected, i.e.